Indie Quilts

 This post is for Kelly who is looking for indie quilts for adults.
-Sorry it has taken me so long to get this post togther, but it really was hard to find indie quilters.
+Sorry it has taken me so long to get this post together, but it really was hard to find indie quilters.
 The quilts pictured above are by Crystal J, Tilonia, Hambone and Jennicakes and Silana Stichworks.
 Also, check out Bookish Handmade Goods, A Quilted Treasure, Orange Peel Baby and Amy L. Wasserman.
-If anyone knows of any other indie quilters, please commment here.
+If anyone knows of any other indie quilters, please comment here.

 I love these quilts - and it has a tutorial.
 Definitly my kind of quilting… Less traditional and more artistic expression?
 I agree though, not enough Indie type quilters out there… Though I will hopefully start my Indie styled quilt soon!